yonis-savary/sharp-php/Docs/core/helpers.md

 Sharp got some helpers files that are included when the framework is loaded.

-Those files contains shortcuts to basic framework operation (like adding a route, logging informations... etc.)
+Those files contains shortcuts to basic framework operation (like adding a route, logging information... etc.)

 ## Files